 Even after you’ve decided on a Staccato C or C2 2011 for your concealed carry 1911 variant, you’re still going to need a holster.
 A gun is only one part of your concealed carry rig, after all.
 And one issue that Staccato owners face is that their guns don’t fit into a standard 1911 holster.
 That’s especially true if they’ve added any accessories like a red dot or tactical light.

 Fortunately, the Southern Trapper can build a custom holster for whichever 2011 variant you ultimately choose.
-What’s more, we back our ultra-durable holsters with a 100-year warranty.
 These heritage-grade concealed carry holsters are the kind of accessory you pass down to your kids along with your Staccato C or C2 2011.
 To learn more, explore our entire selection in our online store.